daniellaisabella/TicTacToe/README.md

 - Both algorithms produce identical moves.
 - Alpha-Beta significantly reduces the number of explored nodes.
 - Search complexity grows exponentially with depth.
-- At depth 9, the AI plays perfectly.
+- At depth 9, the Computer plays perfectly.